zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 [^6]: Dunn K., (2004).
 "Uganda: The Lord's Resistance Army." _Review of African Political Economy_.
 Vol. 31, No. 99, pp. 139-142.
 State support, socio-economic factors, and political dimensions have contributed much to the durability of the Lord's Resistance Army since 1987.

-[^7]: Institute for Global Dialogue, (2017).
+[^7]: Institute for Global Dialogue.
+(2017).
 "China-Africa: High Time for a common integrated African policy on China."
 Proceedings report of a symposium held by the Institute for Global Dialogue (IGD).

+[^8]: Martin-Shields, C. & Stojetz, W. (2018).
+"Food security and conflict: Empirical challenges and future opportunities for research and policy making on food security and conflict."
+Food and Agriculture Organization of the United Nations.
+FAO Agricultural Development Economic Working Paper 18-04.

-[^8]: Mussa R., & Masanjala W. (2015).
+[^9]: Mussa R., & Masanjala W. (2015).
 "A Dangerous Divide: The State of Inequality in Malawi."
 Oxfam International.

-In particular, limited access to education, health services, and gender-sensitive policy has led to significant inequality within Malawi
+[^10]: Masina, L. (2018).
+"Malawi Drought Sparks Mob Violence, Accusations of Witchcraft."
+Voice of America.

+[^11]: Fitzgerald, C. (2017).
+"Conflict is now the main cause of famine".
+The Irish Times.

-[^9]: Nye, JS.
+[^12]: Nye, JS.
 (2004). _Soft Power: The Means to Success in World Politics_.
 PublicAffairs; New Ed edition (April 27, 2005).